 Basically, a trust is a legal entity that holds assets for the benefit of another.
 You can put almost anything in a trust, such as stocks, bonds, life insurance policies, real estate, valuable antiques or even cold hard cash.
 As the grantor, or creator of the trust, you can put whatever you want in it and you can name whomever you please to have access to those assets in the case of your death.
-The different types of trusts help individuals to meet different goals, such as generating income by putting bonds in a trust or providing cash for beneficiaries to pay estate taxes by putting a life insurance policy in a trust.
+The different types of trusts help individuals to meet different goals, such as generating income or providing cash for beneficiaries to pay estate taxes by putting a life insurance policy in a trust.
 An appointed trustee can manage the assets and distribute them to beneficiaries per your instructions.

 It’s important to consider setting up a trust if you have assets that you want to be left in the proper hands after you pass away, because trusts provide many estate planning benefits.
 They can be quite beneficial during your lifetime too.
 They can be used to reduce estate taxes, protect assets from potential creditors, circumvent the time and expense of probating your will, preserve assets for minor children until they are grown, create investment pools that can be managed by professional money managers, support you if you are incapacitated, shift part of your income tax burden to beneficiaries in lower tax brackets, provide benefits for charity and protect your assets.

 The three main types of trusts – they are the living trust or the revocable trust, the irrevocable trust and the testamentary trust, which all have their own special characteristics.